vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 The usability of a system can improve a ton when similar elements like these share the same look.
 Why make users learn a ton of visual language for navigating your page?
 It doesn’t make any sense!
 On the bright side, consistency helps you shape the design very subliminally without too many extra elements as distinguishers.

-## Similarity (Gestalt Principle)
+## Similarity

-You guessed it, consistency has it’s roots in a Gestalt principle that says that similar looking things create a sort of unity that you can use in your designs.
-Elements that share similar characteristics appear to be more related to each other.
-They appear to be more related than dissimilar things—no surprises here I guess.
+You guessed it, consistency has it’s roots in this Gestalt principle that says that similar looking things create a sort of unity that you can use in your designs.
+Elements that share similar characteristics appear to be more related to each other—more than dissimilar things.
+No surprises here of course.
 The being related part is the thing to focus on.
 Design elements can create a relationship just by looking similar.
 Elements that are similar, when put together can create strong contrasts to other elements around them which basically separates them without much effort or extra design barriers.
 That’s fantastic news because it can make our lives as designers a lot easier.
 This means that psychologically, it can help us create consistency by repeating particular elements and that avoiding to create tons of variations of the same things weaken our work—or most likely only confuse your users.
 Cohesion is the magic idea behind all this.

+{% img /images/Design_101/Visual_Design/Similarity/dribbble-peeps.png %}

+###### The user list on [Dribbble](https://dribbble.com/designers), displaying designers and their work, is a nice example how similarity can support a list of different design elements to create relationships and therefore appear more unified.

+{% img /images/Design_101/Visual_Design/Similarity/reddit-bad-similarity.png %}

+###### Reddit does not achieve great consistency by applying similarity that well.
+This list of posts has super long and super short titles, some headlines are indented while others aren’t.
+It looks a bit messy and wouldn’t take much work to create more cohesion via similarity.

 You can achieve similarity by: